markimus-maximus/AirBnB-Data-Modelling/README.md

 ### Evaluate the regression model performance

-In order to evaluate the performance of the model(s) some metrics are needed.
+To evaluate the performance of the model(s) some metrics are needed.
 To evaluate the performance of a single iteration of the model, the `return_model_perfomance_metrics(y_train, y_train_pred, y_validation, y_validation_pred, y_test, y_test_pred)` was created.
 This returns a dictionary containing the RMSE, the r2 and the MAE for each of the 3 training sets (train, validation and test), with which to test the performance.

 A jupyter notebook `graphs.ipynb` was created to create functions to generate graphs with matplotlib.
 As can be seen in Figure 1, the baseline validation RMS score was 114.51